 The speed and explosive power of these sell-offs, mean they can present good opportunities to make profits, in a short amount of time.
 Keep in mind that historically, it has been during major financial crises that the biggest shifts in wealth occur.

 Unwinding As the saying goes “the bull goes up the stairs and the bear jumps out of the window”.
 When carry trades unwind, the movement can be sudden and forceful.
 In the reverse carry trade, what you are doing is in effect riding the momentum of the unwinding carry positions – the tidal flow of funds coming out of the high-yields (risky currencies), and into safer investments.

 At times of severe risk avoidance, it’s not unheard of to see currencies giving up 5-years worth of gains in just a few days.

 These events often trigger a secondary wave of activity.
 This happens as more and more traders start to short the high-yielding currency.
-That puts on further downward pressure, at which point the selling turns into a full-blown rout.
+That puts on further downward pressure, at which point the selling turns into a full market blow off.

 Those on the wrong side capitulate, often with very heavy losses.
 This leads to a vicious circle as more investors panic to get out of the door.
 During these events it’s not unheard of to see currencies giving up 5-years worth of gains in just a few days.
 See Figure 1

 If you look back at events that caused periods of major risk aversion, these were usually preceded by early warning signs.
 The ripples that have the potential to turn into major financial crashes are what a shrewd trader will be looking out for.